awslabs/synchro-charts/design/overview.md

 The base chart provides an easy way to make a particular type of visualization, such as a line chart.
 Learn more about it within the [base chart documentation](base-chart.md).

-### Widget grid

-The widget grid provides a base component which handles associating groups of data, and delegating that data to cells within the grid.
-Learn more within the [widget grid documentation](widget-grid.md).

 ## Component distribution

 Synchro Charts uses https://stenciljs.com/ to build Synchro Charts as a series of web components.